My favorite watercolor supplies.

 - Janet’s Violet Rose (AJ)

-- Lunar Black (DS)- I love the granularity of this color, which allows it to mix with other colors and let them shine through.
-I use it only occasionally, but it’s fun to have.
+- Lunar Black (DS)- I love the granularity of this color.
+It allows mixing with other colors still able to shine through.

 - Gesso (acrylic) white, black or gold– fun to have for surface preparation